• Skip to main content

 edible brownie batter in a glass bowl before chocolate chips are added

-edible brownie batter in a clear bowl with the beaters on the side
+Thick chocolate mixture in a clear mixing bowl with electric mixer sitting on the side

 An overhead shot of a white bowl with edible brownie batter topped with chocolate chips and raspberries with a spoon in it

-Reheating - You can eat this edible batter straight from the fridge, or heat it in the microwave.
-Be careful heating it too much or it will cook it or thin it out.
-If frozen, let the brownie batter sit out to thaw out on its own.
+You can enjoy this treat straight from the fridge, or warm it up in the microwave.
+Be careful heating it too long or it will take on a soupy consistency.

 Why can't you eat brownie batter?